3v0k4/contact-page/blog/posts/2020-05-08-on-productivity.md

 ---
 title: On Productivity
-description: Personal Productivity vs Generativity – the difference between your team's outcomes with you, vs without you.
+description: Personal Productivity vs Generativity – the difference between your team's outcomes with you, vs without you
 author: Riccardo
 ---